Malivil/TTT-Randomat-20/README.md

 ## Opposite Day
 Swaps movement keys to their opposites (e.g. Left is Right, Forward is Backward) and swaps the Fire and Reload keys.\
-NOTE: Sprinting may only work when going backwards if my version of [Custom Roles for TTT](https://steamcommunity.com/sharedfiles/filedetails/?id=2045444087) is not used.
+NOTE: Sprinting will only work when going backwards in the outdated version of Custom Roles for TTT.
 \
 \
 **ConVars**
 \
 _ttt_randomat_opposite_ - Default: 1 - Whether this event is enabled.\
-_ttt_randomat_opposite_min_players_ - Default: 0 - The minimum number of players required for this event to start.
+_ttt_randomat_opposite_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_randomat_opposite_hardmode_ - Default: 1 - Whether to enable hard mode and switch Jump/Crouch.

 ## Prop Hunt
 Converts all Jester/Swapper and innocent team members to the Innocent role, strip their weapons, and gives them a Prop Disguiser.
 Converts all monster and traitor team members to the Traitor role.